Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JQpNpEJAscc.md

 # [September 28th, 2021 Livestream](../2021-09-28.md)
 ## Q&A: Any plans for Terraforming the landscape a little bit?
 https://www.youtube.com/watch?v=JQpNpEJAscc
-This question was possibly duplicated with a more recent answer: [January 25th, 2022 Livestream Q&A: Will we ever get Terraforming?](./yt-3nUoWBq9pjM.md) [https://www.youtube.com/watch?v=3nUoWBq9pjM](https://www.youtube.com/watch?v=3nUoWBq9pjM)
+This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Terraforming?](./yt-WiOYOVygsJE.md) [https://www.youtube.com/watch?v=WiOYOVygsJE](https://www.youtube.com/watch?v=WiOYOVygsJE)

 ### Topics